angrobertsh/sadhouse/notes.md

 I only included left click because I'm lazy, but by default, left click, enter, space, and return are bound to CTC. http://www.renpy.org/doc/html/keymap.html#keymap

+The characters per second tag sets the speed of text display, for text between the tag and its closing tag.
+If the argument begins with an asterisk, it's taken as a multiplier to the current text speed.
+Otherwise, the argument gives the speed to show the text at, in characters per second.

+"{cps=20}Fixed Speed{/cps} {cps=*2}Double Speed{/cps}